 Military doctors were sent to hospitals where operations were being hindered by a shortage of staff.
 In addition, to show some appreciation for the dedication of medical personnel, the medical insurance company temporarily increased medical fees paid to medical institutions during the week.

-However, public concerns have not been allayed.
+However, public concerns have not been dispelled.
 Some people have refrained from family gatherings due to concerns about medical confusion during the holidays.

-According to the outlet, 38-year-old A, who is taking care of his father who has lung cancer, told the outlet, "For this mid-autumn celebration, I decided not to get together with my family.
-I also didn't go out to play anywhere.
-I just stayed at home.
+According to the report, Mr. A, 38, who is taking care of his father who has lung cancer, told the media, "For this mid-autumn celebration, we decided not to get together as a family.
+But we also decided not to go out and have fun."

-"I have a cancer patient, so if he were to catch a cold in a crowded place, it would be really tough," she said.
-"This year's mid-autumn celebration holidays are very long (up to nine days in a row), so if something were to happen to my father during that time, I would have to call in an emergency room.
+"I have a cancer patient at home, so if I were to catch a cold in a crowded place, it would be really tough," she said.
+"This year's mid-autumn celebration holidays are very long (up to nine days in a row), so if something were to happen to my father during that time,

 In an editorial dated the 14th, the South Korean newspaper Hankyoreh said, "Without providing any proper justification, the government is pushing ahead with an increase of 2,000 students in medical school enrollment.

-"But he has not been able to get around to creating any real countermeasures," he said, criticizing President Yoon.
+"But he has not yet begun to take any real steps to address the issue," he said, criticizing President Yoon.

 2024/09/17 13:36 KST